ADGEfficiency/programming-resources/data-science/anomaly-outlier-detection.md

 Masking - outliers causing other outliers not to be detected

-Swamping - outliers outliers causing other outliers to be detected when they shouldn't
+Swamping - outliers causing other outliers to be detected when they shouldn't

 Masking & swamping can occur with other methods